David Beatty, 1st Earl Beatty: Marriage

-Beatty had returned from leave after the Sudan campaign, but finding life in Ireland at the family home not to his taste, stayed instead with his brother at Newmarket, Suffolk.
+Beatty had returned from leave after the Sudan campaign, but finding life at the family home in Ireland not to his taste, stayed instead with his brother at Newmarket, Suffolk.
 The location allowed him good hunting, and access to aristocratic houses where his recent heroic reputation from the campaign made him an honoured guest.
 Out hunting one day he chanced to meet Ethel Tree, daughter of Chicago department store founder Marshall Field.
 Beatty was immediately taken with her, for her good looks and her ability to hunt.
 The immediate difficulty with the match was that Ethel was married already to Arthur Tree, with a son, Ronald Tree.

 After the Boxer Campaign, the couple had at first exchanged letters, which Beatty signed 'Jack', as Ethel was still a married woman and discretion was advised.
 Ethel became involved with another man and the exchange of letters ceased but on Beatty's return she sent him a telegram and letter inviting him to resume their friendship.
 Beatty did not respond until after surgery on his arm in September 1900 when he wrote, "I landed from China with my heart full of rage, and swore I did not care if I ever saw you again, or if I were killed or not.
 And now I have arrived with the firm determination not to see you at all in my own mind...
 Unfortunately I shall go on loving you to the bitter end...
 To me always a Queen, if not always mine, Good-bye."